-Variable Description %Event The type of rule that triggered the notification.

-%Emailaddress

-%Dir The name of the directory where the action was

-attempted

-%File The name of the file the action was attempted on,

-including the full file path relevant to root

-The new name of a file that was renamed %ToFile The former name of a file that was renamed

-%FmFile
+Variable Description %Event The type of rule that triggered the notification. %Dir The name of the directory where the action was attempted. %File The name of the file the action was attempted on, including the full file path relevant to root. %ToFile The new name of a file that was renamed. %FmFile The former name of a file that was renamed. %User The username of the user that attempted the action. %Emailaddress The email address, as specified on the Edit User page, of the user that attempted the action. %Status The status of the attempted action, either Success or Fail. %SimpleName The name, without any path information, of the file the action was attempted on. %Timestamp The date and time the notification was triggered.

+%TransferType Retrieves the values "ASCII" or "Binary," depending on the type of transfer (available for Folder Action and Quota Rules only).

-The username of the user that attempted the action %User
+ClientIPAddress The IP address of the FTP client that performed the action triggering the notification (this variable is not available for Failed Login Rules).

-The email address, as specified on the Edit User page, of the user that attempted the action the action was attempted on
+%HostName The WS-FTP server host of the user attempting the

-The status of the attempted action, either Success or %Status
+action.

-The name, without any path information, of the file %SimpleName
+%FileSize The file size of the file uploaded or downloaded

-%Timestamp The date and time the notification was triggered
+(available only for Successful Upload, Successful Download, and Failed Download events occurring under Folder Action Rules).